Flori-Vera/Practica/README.md

 The provided codes work together in order to:
 - Collect data, randomply generated
 - Connect to a MQTT broker
-- Create a container with Node-RED, InfluxDB and Grafana using Docker (docker-compose file), vizualize stored data in Grafana, inlcude Blockchain technology and Chatbot via Telegram.
+- Setup InfluxDB
+- Store Data on Blockchain
+- Orchestrate Services with Arrowhead Using Docker
+- Visualize Data in Grafana
+- Interrogate Data via Chatbot